-3 Examples to Create Debit Credit Balance Sheet with Excel Formula
+Create Debit Credit Balance Sheet with Excel Formula: 3 Effective Examples

 Let’s say you have an account at a bank.
 The bank in column C and column D tells you what balance you should deposit and withdraw from your account.
-Excel formulas named SUM, OFFSET, INDEX, and SUMIF will be used to calculate the balance sheet.
+Excel formulas named SUM, OFFSET, and INDEX will be used to calculate the balance sheet.
 Let’s introduce our dataset first.
-Our goal is to create a debit credit balance sheet with an Excel formula
+Our goal is to create a debit-credit balance sheet with an Excel formula.

 Example 1: Apply a Formula with SUM Function to Create Debit Credit Balance Sheet